AnushaPatnala/wcal-azurespeech/README.md

 # wcal-azurespeech
-local repo for Azure Speech documentation.Aim is to have a wab documentation for azure speech tool.
+local repo for Azure Speech documentation.Aim is to have a web documentation for azure speech tool.